 Now let's find out what nationalities from countries can enter Thailand, for how long and whether they need a visa or not!

-The following lists will show you what countries can get free visa days, a free visa on arrival, for how long, or if they can pay for a visa on arrival.
+The following lists will show you what countries can get a free visa on arrival, for how long, or if they can pay for a visa on arrival.

 (arriving by plane only.
-If arriving by land 14 days only!)
+If arriving by land you can have 30 days twice a year and no more.)

 (visa is for 15 days)